 Early flu symptoms in kids to watch for

-Whether they pick it up on the playground, daycare or at school, the flu comes on quickly in kids – and grownups too.
-Usually symptoms begin to show up between one and four days after infection.
+Whether they pick it up on the playground, daycare or at school, the flu comes on quickly in kids – and grownups, too.
+Usually signs of flu in babies, toddlers and big kids begin to show up between one and four days after infection.

 Knowing how to spot the symptoms early can help your child recover and alleviate symptoms faster.
 The first 48 hours are most important, and many parents have a hard time identifying whether their child is dealing with the flu versus a common cold.

 Here are symptoms that signal it’s the flu, and not a cold:

 - Fever is greater than 100° Fahrenheit

 - Child experiences sudden weakness or exhaustion

 When your child is sick, all you want is for them to start feeling better.
 And getting help within the first 48 hours can help speed recovery.

 1. Use home remedies for your child’s fever and other flu symptoms

 As soon as you notice any symptoms of illness, there are few things you can do at home while you monitor the situation or wait to get a doctor’s appointment: